PolymathNetwork/polymath-core-deprecated/README.md

 ## Contributing

-We're always open for developers to join the polymath network!
+We're always looking for developers to join the polymath network.
 To do so we encourage developers to contribute by creating Security Token Offering contracts (STO) which can be used by issuers to raise funds.
 If your contract is used, you can earn POLY fees directly through the contract, and additional bonuses through